oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 -   **ETL Developer**: must have the possibility to create Data Set, Data Flows and Pipelines with OCI Data Integrator.
 -   **IT Administrators**: must have the possibility to administer the Oracle Cloud Infrastructure (Networks, Compartments, Groups, Policies,...) and Oracle Cloud Platforms (ADW, OAC, ...).

-Currently, for this workload, there isn't a requirement to federate users with ${doc.customer.name} on-premises identity and access management system.
+Currently, for this workload, there isn't a requirement to federate users with A Company Making Everything on-premises identity and access management system.

 #### Data Security

 There is a specific requirement regarding data security in Dev/Test environment.
-Data managed by this workload includes personal data of ${doc.customer.name} employees (e.g: Name, Surname, Fiscal Code) associated to their salary and retribution details. ${doc.customer.name} will perform the masking process on-premises before loading source data files on Object Storage buckets.
+Data managed by this workload includes personal data of A Company Making Everything employees (e.g: Name, Surname, Fiscal Code) associated to their salary and retribution details.
+A Company Making Everything will perform the masking process on-premises before loading source data files on Object Storage buckets.
 That masking process will make impossible to attribute data to a single employee.

 For the Production environment of this workload the pseudonymization of personal data is under discussion.
-Anyhow, as per the data masking process, the pseudonymization process will be developed by ${doc.customer.name} and will be executed on the on-premises data prior to load them in Oracle Cloud.
+Anyhow, as per the data masking process, the pseudonymization process will be developed by A Company Making Everything and will be executed on the on-premises data prior to load them in Oracle Cloud.

 ### Networking Requirements

-A connection to the ${doc.customer.name} network is required to extract data from the data sources on-premises. ${doc.customer.name} requires all the services to be deployed with private endpoints.
+A connection to the A Company Making Everything network is required to extract data from the data sources on-premises.
+A Company Making Everything requires all the services to be deployed with private endpoints.

 ### Capacity